julienetie/resizilla/README.md

 **``` resizilla.destroy(event); ```**

-- Leave empty to destroy both events,
+- Leave empty or use "all" to destroy both events,
 - Pass "resize" or "orientationchange" to kill those specific events.

 ____